 Fishhound also offers a fishing forecast for St. Johns River .

 This is a great time of year to fish for largemouth bass and bream in the St. Johns River and its tributaries.
 Bass anglers will want to fish over eel grass beds, around ledges, and under floating vegetation.
 Docks, bridge pilings, and snags are also worth a look.
 Another favorite area is Julington Creek and its side creeks and canals.
 This section of the St. Johns River is tidally influenced, so bass tend to move where cover is optimal for feeding.
 Look for structure that allows fish to rest in the current, while feeding on passing items being carried by the rising or falling tides.
 Black Creek is another great spot to fish for bass and bream.
 The spatterdock edges that line Black Creek provide great cover and attract fish to the shallower areas.
 Common artificial baits are great for pulling in bass, while live bait, such as worms and crickets, is very effective for bream, especially redbreast sunfish.
-The shrimp run has been spotty so far this summer.
-A few people have done well, but overall, the action seems slower than in years past.
+The shrimp run has been strong for the past month or more with many people taking limits from Jacksonville all the way to Lake George.
+Look for it to continue to be strong into early fall as long as heavy rains hold off.